Current vacancies and recruitment

 An applicant for a contract position must have a visa, which allows them to work in Australia for the period of the contract.
 More information about migrating to South Australia and gaining permission to work is provided by Department of Immigration and Citizenship.

 Applying for vacancies

-Vacancy details can be accessed on the Notice of Vacancies website including the job and person specification document when available.
+Vacancy details can be accessed on the Jobs SA website (formerly ApplySA) )including the job and person specification document when available.
 Some vacancies also include a downloadable guide on how to apply for the position.

 If you are unsure how to apply contact the enquiries person identified in the vacancy details.

 The Graduate Recruitment Program seeks to increase the number of university graduates achieving employment in the South Australian Public Sector.

 The Graduate Recruitment Program is a 12-month training and development program that provides a comprehensive and challenging induction into a South Australian Public Sector career path.
 The Attorney-General's Department actively seeks graduates through this program, particularly suitably qualified Aboriginal or Torres Strait Islander graduates.